 There are considerable differences in the composition of OPEX and CAPEX in comparison with the German system.
 DSOs do not purchase electricity in Spain.
 Interest (cost of debt) is not considered as OPEX.
 Furthermore, OPEX is lower in Spain than in Germany because functions carried out by DSOs in Germany are performed by the transmission system operator (TSO) or other actors in Spain.
-Nevertheless, Spanish DSOs perform other regulated tasks, such as metering, helping clients contract electricity, supporting clients with invoices and reducing non-payments, attending telephone calls, grid planning, etc., which are included in the OPEX.
+Nevertheless, Spanish DSOs perform other regulated tasks, such as metering, contracting, invoicing and managing non-payments; attending telephone calls, grid planning, etc., which are included in the OPEX.
 OPEX also includes a remuneration for extending the regulatory lifetime of assets.
 The revenues for these components have been estimated and included into the term "other (individual) OPEX".
 The comparison between countries is challenging due to these differences in functions.